The Ultimate Guide To Product Feature Adoption: What Is It And How To Increase It

 If your used rate is low in comparison to the activated rate, maybe users find it complicated to use or you’ve set the wrong expectations.

-Something worthy of note here is, for some products, activation and usage stage might overlap.
+Something worthy of note here is, for some products, the activation and usage stages might overlap.
 For example, Medium’s feature lets you save/bookmark articles for later.
 A user then saving a read for later, is both activating and using the feature since there isn’t any special activation stage.
 Understand how this works for your own product.

 Feature adoption funnel step #4: Used Again